Rajesh-Samal/voting-app/README.md

-# MyApp
+# VotingApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project is generated with [Angular CLI] version 6.0.8.
+Run 'npm install' to have all node modules and get all dependency files.

 ## Development server